Outsourcing Technical Debt Retirement Projects

 In the posts in this thread, convenience demands that we add at least one more shorthand term:

 • TDIQ is the Technical Debt In Question.
-That is, it’s the kind of technical debt we’re trying to retire from the DBA assets.
+That is, it’s the kind of technical debt we’re trying to retire from the assets among the DBA.
 Other instances of the TDIQ might also be found elsewhere, in other assets, but retiring those instances of the TDIQ is beyond the scope of the DRP.

-Know when and why we must retire technical debt
+Know when and why we need to retire technical debt

-For those technical debt retirement projects (DRPs) that exhibit a high degree of wickedness, a critical success factor is clear communication of the mission of the DRP.
-Clear communication is important because the DRP team must deal with many stakeholders who are in the early stages of familiarity with the concept of technical debt.
+For those technical debt retirement projects that exhibit a high degree of wickedness, clearly communicating the mission of the DRP is essential to success.
+The DRP team will be dealing with many stakeholders who are in the early stages of familiarity with the term technical debt.
 Some of them might be cooperating reluctantly.
-Expressing the objectives and benefits of the DRP in a clear and inspiring way is very helpful.
+Expressing the objectives and benefits of the DRP in a clear and inspiring way will be very helpful.
 With that in mind, I offer the following reminder of the reasons for tackling such a large and risky project that produces so few results immediately visible to customers.

 Examining alternatives to retiring the TDIQ is a good place to begin.
 One alternative is simply letting the TDIQ remain in place.
 Call this alternative “Do Nothing.”
 A second alternative to retiring the TDIQ is replacing the debt-bearing asset with something fresh and clean and debt-free.
 Call this alternative “Replace the Asset.”
 The problem many organizations face is that they cannot always rely on these alternatives.
+In some circumstances, the only viable option is debt retirement.
 And because these two alternatives to debt retirement aren’t always practical, some organizations must develop the expertise and assets necessary to retire widespread technical debt in large, critical, irreplaceable systems.
-Below is a high-level discussion of these two alternatives to debt retirement.
+Below is a high-level discussion of these alternatives to debt retirement.

 Do Nothing

 One disadvantage of the “Do Nothing” approach is that technology moves rapidly.
-What seems acceptable today might not be acceptable in the very near future.
-It might become old-fashioned, behind the times, or non-compliant with future laws or regulations.
+What seems acceptable today might be, in the very near future, old-fashioned, behind the times, or non-compliant with future laws or regulations.
 Styles, fashions, technologies, laws, regulations, markets, and customer expectations all change rapidly.
-And even if the asset doesn’t change what it does, the organization might need to enhance the asset.
-The enhancements might become very expensive to accomplish due to the technical debt the asset carries.
+And even if the asset doesn’t change what it does, the organization might need to enhance it in ways that become very expensive to accomplish due to the technical debt the asset carries.

 For these reasons, Do Nothing can be a high-risk strategy.